harlan-zw/vue-cli-plugin-import-components/README.md

 ---| ComponentBar.vue
 ```

-Access your components with either pascal and kebab-case naming.
+Use them in any `.vue` as you would normally.
+Access your components with either PascalCase or kebab-case.

 ```html
 <template>